Is Medicare a large part of your book of business? Well, it should be, and here’s why. Consider the following Medicare statistics:

 Half of all Medicare beneficiaries have a total income of less than $24,150 per year.
 More than half are below the poverty line.

 Before Medicare existed, nearly half of the senior population did not have health insurance.
-Today, only a very small percentage of seniors is uninsured.
-Still, you have a huge opportunity to save seniors thousands and thousands of dollars.
+Today, only a very small percentage of seniors are uninsured.
+Still, you have a huge opportunity to save seniors and Medicare eligibles thousands and thousands of dollars.
 Plus, of those 58 million people enrolled, only just over 30% of beneficiaries have Medicare Advantage plans.
 Chances are that most of those people don’t realize how much money they could be saving and how much more coverage they could have.
 That’s where you become crucial.

 All too often, these words are used interchangeably, but they aren’t the same.
 Anyone can receive the care they need without having the coverage to pay for it, and anyone can have the coverage they need without reasonable access to quality care.